alfreimaz/mainwebsite/content/posts/articles/dynamicEssay.md

 -   First of all, the structure and wording of both communicated propositions and pragmatic inferences are still very much hazy.
-We mentioned the possibility to account for naming as "This character's name is Alice\" or "This character was called Alice\", but actually there seems to be a semi-infinite amount of relevant information.
+We mentioned the possibility to account for naming as "This character's name is Alice" or "This character was called Alice", but actually there seems to be a semi-infinite amount of relevant information.
-    For instance, maybe we should word it as "This character was called Alice and they answered\", seemingly strengthening the assumption that it indeed is their name.
+    For instance, maybe we should word it as "This character was called Alice and they answered", seemingly strengthening the assumption that it indeed is their name.
 We previously assumed equivalence classes of worlds, where only the relevant proposition are actually considered.
 But what is the relevant proposition?
 Should the